Wilton, New Zealand

-Wilton is a small suburb in Wellington.
+Wilton is a small suburb in Wellington, New Zealand.
 It is best known for Otari-Wilton's Bush, a large reserve that is situated in the suburb.
 Otari-Wilton's bush is the only public botanic garden in New Zealand dedicated solely to native plants.
 It features 14 km of walking tracks and a 'canopy walkway'.
 The canopy walkway is a raised walkway that provides a unique chance to view life in, and from, the top level of trees such as mature tawa, rewarewa and hinau.

 History

 Job Wilton was a sheep farmer; in 1861 he had a flock of 165 sheep, to be washed in the Kaiwharawhara Stream before shearing.
 He subdivided his farm in 1915, but Wilton was semi-rural to the 1930s with little housing development until after World War II.
 A Sunday trip to Wilton's Bush and Chapman's Gardens (now the Otari Plant Museum) required walking from the Wadestown tram terminus.
 From 1944 a feeder bus ran from the terminus.
 A school opened in 1956.
 Wilton House in Blackbridge Road was built for Courtenay Place chemist Mr O'Connor and his sister in 1925.